somsharan/node-geturlData/README.md

 # node-geturlData
-Get Url Meta Info and images
+Get Url Meta Info and images present in that page in a Strucutred way, which can be accessed easily.

+Works for HTTP and HTTPS protocols

 ## Install
 npm install geturldata